lucasmz-dev/microG-wiki/Home.md

 ===

 ### Overview
-mircoG GmsCore is a free and open implementation of the Google Play Services Framework.
+microG GmsCore is a free and open implementation of the Google Play Services Framework.
 It allows applications calling proprietary Google APIs to run on AOSP-based ROMs like Replicant and CyanogenMod.
 Acting as a replacement for the closed-source Google Apps (GAPPS), it is a powerful tool to reclaim your privacy while enjoying Android core features.

 ### Features
 - Opt-in to Google Services and extend application support